 Egypt is a desert country with hot, dry summers and moderate winters.
-Dust and sand storms occur there, especially in the spring.
+Dust and sand storms occur, especially in the spring.

 For hundreds of years, the Egyptian life and culture have undergone very little change.
 Egyptian Arabs are known for their music, which is popular in many Arab countries.
 Arab men enjoy bargaining with foreigners, and tourism is a profitable industry.
 Other main sources of income are oil and Suez Canal dues.
-The annual income is $1,000.00 per person.
 One-third of the people are living below the poverty level.

 The Nile River floods regularly and allows for rich agricultural products to thrive.
 Cotton, rice, corn, wheat, fruits, and vegetables are produced.
 Cattle, water buffalo, sheep, and goats are raised.
 Twenty-nine percent of Egypt's population are engaged in agriculture, the rest in industry, and services.